 - The spine-tailed swift is the fastest flying bird in level flight.

 - The ostrich is the largest living bird and lays the largest eggs of any living animal.
-No, it doesn't stick its head in the sand to avoid danger, instead it crouches close to the ground.
+No, it doesn't stick its head in the sand to avoid danger, instead it crouches close to the ground (also false, it runs).
 It can run really fast, and can kill a lion with a kick.
 Its eyes are actually larger than its brain and are the largest of any land animal.

 - Honeyguides guide honey badgers to honey.
 Which is not actually true (or at least, has not actually been recorded).